shieldworks/aegis-web/docs/philosophy.md

 ## Introduction

-We follow the **guidelines** outlined in the next few sections as an arcitectural baseline.
+We follow the **guidelines** outlined in the next few sections as an architectural baseline.

 Since **Aegis** is still in development, some of these goals discussed in the following sections may still need to be fully implemented.
 Regardless,